-The Compartment invests in Portfolio Companies as co-investment alongside the Global Compartment and/or the Europe Compartment whereby at least one Portfolio Company has its headquarters or its substantial proportion of its operations primarily located in any of the Regions.
+The Compartment invests in Portfolio Companies whereby at least one Portfolio Company has its headquarters or its substantial proportion of its operations primarily located predominantly in Europe (and selectively adjacent countries), North America (including the USA and Canada) and Asia (primarily China, India, Japan, Australia and Republic of Korea).
 Such investments will be made, directly or indirectly through any entity or arrangement, typically in the form of (but not limited to) (i) co-investments alongside private equity managers, (ii) co-lead investments with investment partners, and (iii) lead investments in companies sourced directly by Unigestion (including the acquisition of companies from funds in which Unigestion has previously invested).
-The Compartment aims to achieve attractive financial risk adjusted return alongside the promotion of the environmental and social characteristics of the Compartment.
-The Compartment promotes environmental and social characteristics by investing 60% of the Allocated Capital Contributions in Qualifying Companies (see above Section C.).
+The Compartment aims to achieve attractive financial risk adjusted return alongside the promotion of the environmental and social characteristics by investing 60% of the Allocated Capital Contributions in Qualifying Companies (see above Section C.).